Experiential Programs Innovation Central, or EPIC, is the home of a new way to enhance undergraduate education, right here at UMaine.

 Current University of Maine Undergraduate Students

 Current undergraduate students at UMaine desiring to enroll will need to submit the Declaration of Undergraduate Certificate form.
 This form will route through the respective Certificate Coordinator.
 Once the form is completed, the form will be sent over to Student Records for processing.
-Contact Deanna Rice (firstname.lastname@example.org) for additional information.
+Contact Kathleen Toole (firstname.lastname@example.org) for additional information.